A 501(c)(3) nonprofit

 • Drug- and alcohol-free residence in the Cascade foothills

-• Structured days with work, equine care, and recovery support
+• Structured days with ranch work, horse care, and peer community

 • Open-ended length of stay — most residents stay 6 to 18 months